FAQs

 We aim to achieve the best results that each student is capable of.
 We feature very well in the official Government "league tables" of examination results.
 Our philosophy is described more fully in the What's Your Pass Rate? document at the bottom of the page.

 Yes.
-Please check our Open Day page for the next Open Day or contact our Admissions Registrar.
+Please check our Open Day page for the next Open Day or contact our Admissions office on info@davidgamecollege.com

-You will need to fill out an application form which can be submitted by post, email, fax or on-line.
-Alternatively, please do not hesitate to telephone us to arrange a visit to the College at a time that is convenient for you.
+You will need to fill out an application form which can be submitted online, by post, email, or in person.
+Alternatively, please do not hesitate to contact us to arrange a visit to the College at a time that is convenient for you.

 When was David Game College founded?